Superconductivity in kagome metals due to soft loop-current fluctuations

 \textbf{Effective electron-electron interaction}: Here we present the explicit expressions for the coupling between the electrons and the LC boson corresponding to the several LC patterns drawn in Fig.~\ref{fig:LCO_patterns} of the main text.
 Consider a hexagon as shown in Fig.~\ref{fig:current_bond_labels}.
 The index $n$ labels the unit cell that the planar Sb site lives in.
 The LC operator on a single hexagon has two different forms for the two cases of V-V or V-Sb patterns, respectively:

 The meanings of the coefficients $\alpha_c$ and $\beta_c$ are indicated in Fig.~\ref{fig:current_bond_labels}.
 The subscript $c$ labels the different bonds and $\hat{j}_c$ is the current operator on the specified bond; see Fig.~\ref{fig:current_bond_labels}.
-By specifying the $\alpha_c,\beta_c$ coefficients, one can construct the current operator $\hat{J}_n$ and hence $\hat{J}_{\bm{q}}$.
+By specifying the $\alpha_c,\beta_c$ coefficients, one can construct the current operator $\hat{J}_n$ and hence $\hat{J}_{\mathbf{q}}$.
 The coefficients for these patterns are listed in Table~\ref{tab:lco_pattern_coeffs}.

-By calculating the Fourier transform $\hat{J}_{\bm{q}} = \sum_n e^{-i\mathbf{R}_n\cdot\bm{q}} \hat{J}_n$, these couplings lead to the following interaction term
+By calculating the Fourier transform $\hat{J}_{\mathbf{q}} = \sum_n e^{-i\mathbf{R}_n\cdot\mathbf{q}} \hat{J}_n$, these couplings lead to the following interaction term

-where the sum over $\ell$ goes over the three different $\bm{M}$-points.
+where the sum over $\ell$ goes over the three different $\mathbf{M}$-points.
 Here, the fermionic bilinears couple to real, time-reversal odd bosons which we call $\Phi$, representing the collective LC modes.
-There are three bosons, one for each $\bm{M}$-point.
-The kinetic term for the bosons consists of the inverse susceptibility for each component of the boson:
+There are three bosons, one for each $\mathbf{M}$-point.
+The kinetic term for the bosons consists of the inverse propagator: